James Maxwell

 Going Conditions

 The Chester Cup typically takes place on the final day of the May Festival, and ground conditions in early May can vary significantly year to year.
-On good to firm ground, the race favours horses with genuine pace who can maintain a gallop — the faster surface rewards efficiency.
+On good to firm ground, the race favours horses with real pace who can maintain a gallop; the faster surface rewards efficiency.
 When the ground turns soft, the race becomes even more of a stamina test, with the slower conditions adding to the energy-sapping effect of the bends.

 The going also affects the tactical shape of the race.
 On fast ground, the pace tends to be stronger and the field more strung out, which can benefit front-runners.
 On softer going, the pace is often more conservative, the field bunches up, and finding room for a run becomes more difficult.